Trump Administration Executive Action Tracker

 Executive Order or Action

 Dismantling USAID: Paused all international aid for 90 days.
-DOGE shuts down U.S. African Development Foundation (USADF).
+On Mar.
+28, 2025, the Trump administration announced that it was shutting down USAID and transferring its functions to the State Department, which will prioritize funding that “prevents illegal immigration and promotes access to rare minerals.”
 This action risks the health, economic well-being, and political stability of people in the U.S. and across the world.
 Eliminating USAID will increase conflict around the world, discourage democratic processes, increase suffering from disease and death, discourage sustainable economic growth, accelerate environmental destruction, and exacerbate climate change around the world.
 This action also marks the Trump administration’s first blatant usurpation of Congress’s mandate in establishing a federal agency.
-Multiple lawsuits allege pause is unlawful and unconstitutional and seek declaratory and injunctive relief.
-After the Administration lost the SCOTUS appeal, a lower court ordered $2 billion in funding to be paid by Mar.
-10, 2025.
-USADF filed suit to block DOGE from shutting it down.

 Trade policy: Orders federal agency to develop plans for the implementation of tariffs and other trade measures to advance “American First” foreign policy.
 Tariffs used strategically to address unfair trade practices can be an important economic tool, but across the board tariffs are ineffective and can raise prices for low-income consumers.